 Hyperbaton and Parenthesis

 While hyperbaton reorders words, parenthesis inserts additional words or clauses into a sentence.
-Both disrupt normal flow, yet parenthesis adds rather than rearranges.
+Both interrupt normal flow, yet parenthesis adds rather than rearranges.

 The Function of Hyperbaton

 - Tone and style: Hyperbaton conveys grandeur, solemnity, or strangeness.
-The disruption itself becomes expressive, imbuing the text with a heightened quality that straightforward syntax cannot achieve.
+The deviation itself becomes expressive, imbuing the text with a heightened quality that straightforward syntax cannot achieve.

 - Mimicking thought and emotion: Writers often use hyperbaton to mirror how thoughts emerge in bursts or how passion overrides grammatical order.
 This gives speech a spontaneous quality that mimics natural yet heightened expression.